 Let’s be real for a second: traveling with a car seat sucks.
-For older kids, there are various options, but baby and toddler options are big, heavy and rules might be different at your destination so they might be useless.
+For older kids, there are various options, but baby and toddler the only options are big, heavy and rules might be different at your destination so they might be useless.

-I’ll be perfectly honest with you: it depends where you’re going and what will you be doing and what are the alternatives.
+To answer a question whether or not you need a car seat I’ll be perfectly honest with you: it depends where you’re going and what will you be doing and what are the alternatives.
 In some circumstances, I’d say a car seat is a must, but in others that it’s an unnecessary hassle (and might even be illegal).

 Here are my best tips for making a trip with a car seat a little bit less annoying than it might be 😉